unisave-cloud/docs/workflow.md

 <a name="backend-uploading"></a>
 ## Backend uploading

 The `Backend` folder is located inside your Unity project.
-How does it get to the server?
+How does it get to Unisave cloud?

 This is handled by backend uploading.
 Each time you modify contents of the folder, it will be detected and the new content will be sent to Unisave cloud.
-This way the server always has the latest version of code to run.
+This way Unisave always has the latest version of your server code to run.

 > **Tip:** Automatic uploading can be disabled in Unisave preferences, which is handy when you lack internet connection for example.